-The fist symbolic stone for the Rivesaltes camp memorial was placed by Christian Bourquin and Georges in 2007 as they recalled the events which lead to the future project becoming a reality on the 42 hectares of land which now belong to the department.
+The first symbolic stone for the Rivesaltes camp memorial was placed by Christian Bourquin and Georges in 2007 as they recalled the events which lead to the future project becoming a reality on the 42 hectares of land which now belong to the department.

 In 1998, Christian Bourquin refused to allow the demolition of the camp barracks and the idea of a memorial was born.
 The greatest difficulty concerned the many different peoples and religions who suffered there – who should the memorial honour?
 Jews, gypsies, Spaniards, French Algerians, homosexuals, Germans….?